namo507/office-doc-redactor/Thinking Approach.md

 - Flexibility tests
 - Strength assessments

-Similarly, our regex patterns are the "assessment tools" that help us accurately identify and locate sensitive information throughout the document.
+Similarly, my regex patterns are the assessment tools here that help me accurately identify and locate sensitive information throughout the document.
 In `src/taskpane/taskpane.ts`, the `REDACTION_PATTERNS` array defines these precise assessment criteria.

 ### 4. **Redaction = The Workout/Treatment**

-When the trainer finds problem areas, they don't ignore them - they address them directly:
+When the trainer finds problem areas, they don't ignore them as they address them directly:
 - Replace bad habits with good ones
 - Strengthen weak areas
 - Protect vulnerable spots

-Our redaction process does the same - we replace sensitive information with `[REDACTED]` markers, just like replacing harmful patterns with protective ones.
+My redaction process does the same i.e., I replace sensitive information with `[REDACTED]` markers, just like replacing harmful patterns with protective ones.

 ### 5. **Confidential Header = The Fitness Goal Reminder**

-Every good gym has motivational signs and reminders posted around.
+Now every good gym has motivational signs and reminders posted around.
 They keep the goal front and center:
 - "Stay Focused"
 - "No Pain, No Gain"
 - "Remember Why You Started"

-Our "CONFIDENTIAL DOCUMENT" header serves the same purpose - it's a constant, prominent reminder at the top of every page that this document contains protected information.
-The `addConfidentialHeader` function in our code styles this header in bold red, centered at 14pt - impossible to miss.
+My "CONFIDENTIAL DOCUMENT" header serves the same purpose i.e., it's a constant, prominent reminder at the top of every page that this document contains protected information.
+The `addConfidentialHeader` function in my code styles this header in bold red, centered at 14pt which I believe impossible to miss.

 ### 6. **Track Changes = Progress Tracking**

-No fitness journey is complete without tracking progress:
+Now no fitness journey is complete without tracking progress:
 - Before/after photos
 - Weight logs
 - Workout journals
 - Progress measurements

-Track Changes is our "progress tracking" system.
+Track Changes is my "progress tracking" system.
 It shows:
 - What was changed (what exercises were done)
 - When it was changed (tracking dates)
 - What it looked like before (the "before" state)